Chris Tremain (cricketer)

-Christopher Peter Tremain (born 10 August 1991) is an Australian cricketer who plays for New South Wales in the Sheffield Shield and for the Hobart Hurricanes in the Big Bash League.
+Christopher Peter Tremain (born 10 August 1991) is an Australian cricketer who plays for New South Wales in the Sheffield Shield.

 Domestic career

 Tremain made his state-level debut for New South Wales in the 2011–12 season.
 In July 2012, he was given a state contract with New South Wales for the first time.
 By the end of the 2013–14 season he had played six first-class matches for the state.
 In April 2014 he moved interstate and signed a new contract with Victoria.

 International career

 In September 2016, Tremain was named in the Australian national team's squad for a One Day International (ODI) series in South Africa.
 Tremain was one of three fast bowlers selected for the series who had never represented Australia before, as the team needed to cover for injuries and resting players.
 Tremain made his debut in the second ODI of the series at Wanderers Stadium.
 He opened the bowling for Australia alongside fellow debutant Joe Mennie, the first time since 1996–97 that a pair of Australian debutants had opened the bowling together.
 Both bowled poorly.
 Tremain took a wicket but conceded 78 runs in his 10 overs, and Mennie conceded 82 runs without taking a wicket (the worst ever bowling figures by Australian debutant).